Non-territorial autonomy: Between the two World Wars

 Despite the described developments, several countries started looking for solutions to the minority issue in various forms of non-territorial autonomy.
-In the short-lived People's Republic of Ukraine, the National Personal Autonomy Law was established in 1918, enabling the ethnic groups living in the country to organize their lives through national representative bodies.
-However, due to the instability of the state, this law could never become fully functioning.
+In the short-lived People's Republic of Ukraine, the National Personal Autonomy Law, passed in 1918, enabled the ethnic groups living in the country to organize their lives through national representative bodies.
+However, due to the instability of the state, this law could never become fully functional.
 The national autonomy of the Jews was established in Lithuania, but began to be limited as early as 1922 and was finally liquidated in 1926.
-In Estonia, cultural autonomy for national minorities was established in 1925.
-Although there was no comparable cultural autonomy in Latvia, the school laws of 1919 allowed minorities to manage schools in their own language independently.
+In Estonia, the Estonian Cultural Autonomy Act established cultural autonomy for national minorities in 1925.
+Although there was no comparable cultural autonomy in Latvia, the school laws of 1919 allowed minorities to manage schools in their own languages independently.